THE DEPRESSION BREAD LINE

 We began this sculpture on July 3rd by searching for wood (barn boards) for the background.
 We spent the 4th of July casting Julie Martin and Billy Klüver.
 The work continued on the sculpture almost every day for the next twelve days until it was almost finished.

 During this time Helen Segal was trying to convince George to be one of the figures in the Depression Bread Line.
 He dismissed the idea for reasons that he never mentioned to me.
 But while working in the studio, I told him that I agreed with Helen, and that he should reconsider.
 I told him what he already knew, that the self-portrait is a common theme with artists, and that he had made several sculptural self-portraits through the years.
 We talked about it for a while, and I volunteered to do the casting of him, reminding him of The Graffiti Wall 1990, a sculpture for which we were both models.
 For that sculpture, I cast George seated on a milk crate.
 I mentioned that Helen could come out of retirement to again be my assistant if he agreed.
 He smiled, but I got no answer.
 Later I learned that he did agree to be in the Depression Bread Line, probably with a little more encouragement from Helen.

 Since the Depression Bread Line was to depict a historical event during the Roosevelt administration, George wanted the models to wear appropriate clothing.
 I searched the Metropolitan Area for vintage clothing stores that would have 1930s clothing that the average person wore.
 Most stores were about fashion and retro styles, but I did visit a woman in North Jersey who supplied costumes for productions on Broadway.
-I looked at the selection and decided that George had to come to this place to choose the clothes for the models in the sculpture.
-A couple of days later we both made the trip.
+I looked at the selection and decided that George had to come to this place to choose the clothes for the models.
+A couple of days later we made the trip together.
 George was thrilled; he purchased two 1930s fedoras, a couple of long wool coats and a pair of vintage shoes.